-APPENDIX C - PRO-FORMA REQUEST FOR COSTING AN ELECTION COMMITMENT21
+APPENDIX C - PRO-FORMA REQUEST FOR COSTING AN ELECTION COMMITMENT25

-Name of policy Person requesting costing (Prime Minister/Leader of the Opposition/Leader of a minority party): Date of public release of policy: Link to the publicly released policy: Date of request to cost the policy: Summary of policy (please attach copies of relevant policy documents): Intention of policy: Certification that this, or a substantially similar costing request, has not been submitted to the Parliamentary Budget Office: Description of policy (note: where the request to announced policy, the costing will be on the basis costing request) costing request) What are the key assumptions that have been made in the policy including: made in the policy including: What are the key assumptions that have been made in the policy including: What are the key assumptions that have been is the policy part of a package?
-If yes, list and outline components and made in the policy including: What are the key assumptions that have been a list the policy part of a package?
+Name of policy: Person requesting costing (Prime Minister/Leader of the Opposition/Leader of a minority party): Date of public release of policy: Link to the publicly released policy: Date of request to cost the policy: Summary of policy (please attach copies of relevant policy documents): Intention of policy: Certification that this, or a substantially similar costing request, has not been submitted to the Parliamentary Budget Office: Description of policy (note: where the request to announced policy, or if subsequent announceme will be on the basis of information provided in th ents have been made, the costing What are the key assumptions that have been made in the policy including: Is the policy part of a package?
 If yes, list and outline components and interactions with proposed or existing policies.
-Where relevant, is funding for the policy to be made in the policy including: What are the key assumptions that have been a list the policy part of a package?
-If yes, list and outline components and interactions with proposed or existing policies.
 Where relevant, is funding for the policy to be demand driven or a capped amount?
-Will third parties (for instance the States/Territories) have a role in funding or made in the policy including: What are the key assumptions that have been a list the policy part of a package?
-If yes, list and outline components and interactions with proposed or existing policies.
-Where relevant, is funding for the policy to be demand driven or a capped amount?
 Will third parties (for instance the States/Territories) have a role in funding or delivering the policy?
-If yes, is the Australian Government contribution capped, with additional costs to be met by third parties, or is another funding made in the policy including:
+If yes, is the Australian Government contribution capped, with additional costs to be met by third parties, or is another funding formula envisaged?
+Are there associated savings, offsets or expenses?
+If yes, please provide details.

-An electronic version of this pro-forma can be found at www.electioncostings.gov.au/templates.
+25 An electronic version of this pro-forma can be found at www.electioncostings.gov.au/templates.

-Description of policy (note: where the request to cost a proposal differs from the announced policy, the costing will be on the basis of information provided in the costing request)
+Description of policy (note: where the request to cost a proposal differs from the announced policy, or if subsequent announcements have been made, the costing will be on the basis of information provided in the costing request)